surveyjs/survey-pdf/docs/export-custom-components.md

 }
 ```

 To use this custom PDF brick, you need to configure a custom renderer.
-Create a custom class by extending the `FlatQuestion` class and implement the `generateFlatsContent()` method within it.
-This method accepts a point at which drawing starts and returns an array of PDF bricks.
+Create a custom class that extends the `FlatQuestion` class and implement the `generateFlatsContent()` method within it.
+This method accepts a drawing start point and returns an array of PDF bricks.
 Register the custom class as a renderer for your custom question type (`"color-picker"` in the code below).

 ```js
 import { FlatRepository } from "survey-pdf";